-Other events throughout the year, like the Sturgis and the annual Tesla convention, bring several electric vehicles through Lusk at the same time.
+Other events throughout the year, like Sturgis and the annual Tesla convention, bring several electric vehicles through Lusk at the same time.

 The America’s Best Value Inn – Covered Wagon receives high praise across the electric vehicle owner review boards and blogs.
-We can certainly attest to their comments that staff members are welcoming, friendly and accomodating to EV drivers who pass through.
+We can certainly attest to their comments that staff members are welcoming, friendly and accommodating to EV drivers who pass through.